Ming is Grant I. Butterbaugh Professor in

 His research interests are in the area

-of electronic commerce, platform competition, and IT strategies.
+of electronic commerce, platform competition, and digital transformation.

 He teaches various graduate,